Senior Status Law

 What will I learn?

-You will also be able to tailor your study through careful selection from a range of elective modules.
+You will also be able to tailor your studies through careful selection from a range of elective modules.

 How will I be taught?

-- You will be assigned a personal tutor throughout your time in the Department of Law and Criminology.
-Your personal tutor will be the key contact when you have issues or queries.
+A personal tutor will be assigned to you for the duration of your degree course.
+Your personal tutor will be your key contact if you have any issues or queries.

 Law is a challenging subject which stretches me each and every day and that is exactly why I enjoy it!
 Thanks to both the brilliant staff and the extensive resources available to students, the challenge remains one which I’ve never felt was out of my grasp.
 Aberystwyth itself is a great town, ideal for a variety of students.
 It has something to offer for everyone, and I know of no better place to make close friends.
 The town is very relaxed and welcoming, and when it is sunny there is no place in the UK I’d rather be.
 Andrew James Hall